Cross-Border Matrimonial Matters

 In a purely domestic context in the U.S., it is not uncommon for a spouse to cross state borders in search of a jurisdiction where he or she has sufficient ties to find the most favorable state law in which to file for divorce.

 In the global economy, it is more and more common for foreign nationals living in the U.S. to review their options in various countries around the world.

-Our firm can help you avoid these unpleasant surprises with advance planning.
+My firm can help you avoid these unpleasant surprises and others with advance planning.